wearesierraleone/frontend/docs/GITHUB_PAGES_LOCALSTORAGE.md

 1. All form submissions (posts, comments, votes) are saved to your browser's localStorage
 2. Data is fetched from the main backend repository's JSON files
 3. Locally created content is combined with remote content for a seamless experience
+4. Users can synchronize their local data with the main repository through a GitHub Actions workflow

 ## How It Works